-Adding cloud apps to an enterprise app portfolio opens up that old can of worms, according to Cloud Pulse Survey respondent Saurabh Sharma and Ovum senior analyst and CIMI Corp. cloud consultant Tom Nolle.
+Adding cloud apps to an enterprise app portfolio opens up that old can of worms, according to Cloud Pulse Survey respondents Saurabh Sharma, Ovum senior analyst, and CIMI Corp. cloud architect Tom Nolle.
 Once again, they told me, an odd mix of apps -- legacy, mobile, cloud, and so forth -- are thrown together, but in this case, they're in a dynamic resource assignment environment, the complexity of which makes integration difficult.
 "Things move" in the cloud, and integration of moving apps and data is hard to achieve, Nolle says.

 Proprietary protectionism, an integration roadblock I've mentioned above, is upheld by most SaaS vendors, Sharma says, and the industry is unlikely to standardize on an architecture for the cloud that would make things easier.
 Also, Web services application program interfaces, or APIs, aren't the promised silver bullet for clear interaction between SaaS and on-premises applications.
 That's because on-premises apps have been developed under different standards and often need much custom-code development to interact with SaaS environments.